Dmp1987/QuizMania/README.md

 # Quizmania
- Little game made for trivia-hungering significant other, powered by willfry's trivia API
+ Little game made for my trivia-hungering significant other, powered by willfry's trivia API (Thanks man! you're a lifesaver!)